The definitive guide to office space planning

 2. Define your workspace needs

-Once you’ve clarified the size of your workspace, you can look at what you need the space to do.
-Take into account the specific needs and requirements of your business.
+After clarifying the size of your workspace, look at what you need the space to do.
+Consider the specific needs and requirements of your business.
 Consider factors such as the number of employees, functional departments and the nature of your work processes.
 This analysis helps you gauge whether the current space adequately accommodates your workforce and supports efficient operations.
-It allows you to identify potential bottlenecks or areas where productivity may be compromised due to spatial constraints.
+It helps you identify potential bottlenecks or areas that compromise productivity due to spatial constraints.
 Dedicated space planning software lets you visualise and design your office space effectively.
 These tools offer space configurations to optimise your office design.

 3. Plan out your office space

 Finally, check your handiwork to ensure you’re happy with the result.
-Notably, you may need to rethink office space planning if you have made a mistake, but it’s worth considering.
-Moreover, it’s worth remembering that specialist space management software can be helpful.
+You may need to rethink office space planning if you have made a mistake, but it’s worth considering.
+This is where specialist space management software can be helpful.

 Space management software for the modern workplace